ThorkilG12/PostgreSQL/Type 2 History.md

 The `NOW() function` returns same timestamp within the function above.
 It is the same transaction.

 Notice that when updating a row, the current values are copied to a new row, and the new values updates the original row.

-Since **between** comparison includes both from and to, it's important that we add one micro-second.
+Also notice that since **between** comparison in SQL includes both from and to, it's important that we add one micro-second.

+And we need a trigger:
 ```SQL
 create trigger t_tabletest_trigger_1 after
 	update of